Myths of Cryogenics

-They say this because we can’t totally explain why it works.
-Studies by the US Army, US national laboratories, and major universities all over the world that say it does work.
+Some might refer to cryogenics is this way because we can’t totally explain why it works.
+Studies by the US Army, US national laboratories, and major universities all over the world proves it does work.
 Science is based on observing things we do not understand, observing that they are repeatable, formulating a theory to explain the observations and then testing the theory by experimentation.
 There is nothing in scientific method that says that you cannot use something that you don’t understand.
 If we needed to use only totally understood phenomenon, all progress would be stopped.
 Science does not flow neatly out of the laboratory into general use.
 Economics drives what is used in the real world.
 Cryogenic processing has proven economically desirable.

 8. Cryogenic processing makes steel denser.

 It converts austenite to martensite.
 The martensite crystal is about 4% bigger than the austenite crystal.
 In order for the steel to become denser, it will also have to become heavier to make up for the increased volume.